thingsboard/thingsboard-ce-k8s/README.md

 Or use `kubectl get deployments` to see the state of all the deployments.
 See [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) command reference for details.

-Execute the following command to delete all microservices deployed in basic setup mode:
+Execute the following command to delete all ThingsBoard microservices:

 `
 $ ./k8s-delete-resources.sh
 `

-Execute the following command to delete all microservices deployed in cluster setup mode:
+Execute the following command to delete all thirdparty microservices:

 `
-$ ./k8s-delete-resources-in-cluster-mode.sh
+$ ./k8s-delete-thirdparty.sh
 `

 Execute the following command to delete all resources (including database):